-The biggest investment you will make in your life will likely be purchasing a home.
-Before you close, you will want to know that no other individual or entity has a right, claim or lien to the property.
+The biggest investment you will make in your lifetime will probably be the purchase of a home.
+So before you close, you need to be sure that that no one else has a claim to the property.

 For a modest, one-time title insurance premium, you will receive continuous title insurance protection equal to the purchase price of the property or its current market value.

-The title insurance company searches the title history of the property.
-Through its research, the title insurance company can almost always find any title problems and clear up these problems before you close on the property.
+The title company searches the title history of the property.
+The title company can almost always find any title problems that may arise and have these problems cleared-up prior to closing.

-Real Estate law is extraordinarily complex.
-Title companies make sure that all the T's are crossed and all the I's are dotted so you don't end up with a clouded title and legal problems.
-Your title insurance owner's policy will describe the property and outline any recorded limitations on your ownership.
-It will also set forth the title insurance company's responsibilities should any claim covered by the policy terms arise.
+Because Real Estate Law is so complicated, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem with the title to your property.
+Your owner's policy will describe the property and outline the limitations on your ownership.
+It will also cover what the title company is responsible for.
 Title insurance usually covers:

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.